OUR e-act VALUES

-If you want to find out more about your child’s progress, come and speak to your Class teacher
+If you want to find out more about your child’s progress, please ask the Office to arrange a time for you to come and speak to your Class teacher.

 We firmly believe that our pupils are at the Academy to maximise their potential.
 It is important that all children take responsibility to create a positive working environment by behaving appropriately in lessons.
 We have a comprehensive system to remove students whose behaviour is disrupting the learning of others.
 This ensures that the majority learn, as the teacher is free to teach.
 Children involved in repeated poor behaviour are monitored and appropriate intervention applied.

 Occasionally a child may fail to conform to the requirements of the school community.
 In very serious cases, as a last resort, when a child causes deliberate suffering to others, is persistently rude to teachers or other adults, or brings the school into disrepute, the child may be excluded from school and the Education Authority informed.